Patsy Dougherty was a very good hitter (.284 career), but had one talent in particular: Breaking up no-hitters.

 On this day, Dougherty led off the eighth inning with a single, the first hit Tigers hurler Ed Summers had allowed all game.
 It was the fourth and final time Dougherty would break up a no-no. (Dougherty retired after the 1911 season, with 17.8 career WAR, 9.8 with White Sox.)

-The White Sox staged the first twi-night double header in club history, as they swept the Yankees, 7-5 and 7-2.
-More than 27,000 fans showed up at Comiskey Park for the wartime promotion, which became a regular attraction over the next several decades.
+The White Sox staged the first twi-night double header in club history, as they swept the Yankees.
+The first win, 6-5, ended on a Sam West walk-off single with two outs in the 11th inning.
+The nightcap ended 7-5, powered by three hits apiece for Taffy Wright and Joe Kuhel.
+Comiskey Park hosted 27,555 fans for the wartime promotion, which became a regular attraction over the next several decades.

-When acquired from the Tigers, it was discovered that 25 of Maxwell’s 70 career homers (to that point) were hit on the Sabbath.
+When acquired from the Tigers, 25 of Maxwell’s 70 career homers were hit on Sundays.
 Of his 10 in 1962, five came on Sunday.
-On July 8, Maxwell got six hits in a doubleheader against Cleveland and on August 19, Maxwell hit a grand slam and knocked in six against Detroit.
+On July 8, Maxwell had six hits in a doubleheader against Cleveland, and on August 19, Maxwell hit a grand slam and knocked in six against Detroit.

-Yes … all of those games were on Sunday.
+Yes … both of those games were on Sunday.